Yesterday, a young lady on facebook asked me why there wasn't anything about Romeo and Juliet on my page.

 Imagine that, Diana is a descendant of Southampton and Elizabeth Vernon, Shakespeare's original Romeo and Juliet.

-This would also mean that her sons are descendants.
+This would also mean that her sons, William and Harry, are descendants.

 And finally, the newborn Prince George is also descended from Southampton and Vernon.